RichardDern/Cyca/README.md

       feeds) and unread feed item are private and not known to other users
     - Already existing documents and feeds are quicker to display when adding a bookmark
+    - Groups management: create and join groups to share bookmarks and feeds
 - Desktop-centric
     - Features a three-columns layout which provides direct access to any information you need quickly